Amin-MAG/My-Notes/Software-Design.md

 ### CAP Theory

-It says you can not have these three together.
+It says you cannot have these three together.

 - Consistency
 - Availability